 Among the eight people killed in Sunday's attack by Special Operations Forces was Abu Ghadiyain, Al Qaeda's senior coordinator operating in Syria who was closely associated with the leader of Al Qaeda in Iraq.

-A Halloween decoration showing a mannequin dressed as vice presidential candidate Sarah Palin hanging by a noose from the roof of a West Hollywood home is drawing giggles from some passers-by and gasps of outrage from others.
+I used to live near West Hollywood many years ago, and the Halloween parade was always a scene for outrageous hilarity.
+If you can stomach the sight of the occasional tranny in assless chaps, you'll also be able to view Los Angeles babes dressing up in naughty witch outfits.
+It's got something for everyone of all sexual preferences, that's for sure.
+Despite the need to outrage anyone with the slightest bit of morality on Halloween, I think the Palin effigy goes just a bit too far.
+From CBS (h/t Dirty Harry's): A Halloween decoration showing a mannequin dressed as vice presidential candidate Sarah Palin hanging by a noose from the roof of a West Hollywood home is drawing giggles from some passers-by and gasps of outrage from others.
 The mannequin is dressed in brunet wig, glasses and a red business suit.
 Another mannequin dressed as John McCain emerges from a flaming chimney.I'm not gonna say which side has had more nasty antics than other or even that I think Palin is awesome (she's not), but with a complicit media heavily favorable towards The Obama, expect displays like this to continue well beyond Nov.
 4th to anyone not buying into the Democrats' Higher Purpose.
 By this time next year, most people who aren't self-professed liberals are probably going to be charecterized as cretinous morlocks, cooking up meth in trailers and railing on about c'untry first.
 That might be beneficial to Dems seeking to maintain their status quo of power, but it'll probably suck for everyone else.

-It is a mistake to think of all Iranian influence in Iraq as nefarious.
+Iranian-backed Militia Thugs in the Streets [ABC] It is a mistake to think of all Iranian influence in Iraq as nefarious.
 Iran should have a close relationship with the Iraqi government and strong economic and social ties to the Iraqi people.
 Nonetheless, Iranian policy over the last five years has been two‐faced: offering Iraq’s government moral support while arming militias that undermine governmental authority; funneling advanced weapons to attack its enemies, but providing humanitarian aid for the Iraqi people; and encouraging free elections, but attempting to manipulate their results.The CTC suggests an aggressive military and diplomatic effort to curb negative Iranian influence, while encouraging Iraqi nationalism to thwart Iran from subverting the Iraqi political process.
 The study even suggests direct negotiations between Iran and the U.S. to increase transparency of funds that Iran provides to Iraq.
 This is a very informative study, and goes way beyond the usual pundit blabber of "preconditions" and "Iran sucks, America is Awesome" that we can't seem to get beyond in this horrendous election season.
 Worth a read.

 In a meeting with the editorial board of The Standard-Times, Rep. Frank, D-Mass., also called for a 25 percent cut in military spending, saying the Pentagon has to start choosing from its many weapons programs, and that upper-income taxpayers are going to see an increase in what they are asked to pay.
 The military cuts also mean getting out of Iraq sooner, he said.Greyhawk crunches the defense spending numbers on what a 25% cut would mean and it ain't looking good for America: